 Acute otitis media may present with otalgia, irritability, decreased hearing, anorexia, vomiting, or fever, usually in the presence of an ongoing viral respiratory infection.

-Physical examination will reveal a bulging, opacified tympanic membrane with decreased mobility.
+Physical examination will reveal a bulging, opacified tympanic membrane with an attenuated light reflex.
 The membrane may be white, yellow, pink, or red.

 Treatment includes pain control with analgesics and might include antibiotics.

-Complications include perforation of the tympanic membrane and, rarely, mastoiditis, seventh cranial nerve palsy, or sigmoid sinus thrombosis.
+Complications include otitis media with effusion, perforation of the tympanic membrane and, rarely, mastoiditis.

 Acute otitis media (AOM) is an infection involving the middle ear space and is a common complication of viral respiratory illnesses.
 Although it may occur rarely in adults, AOM predominantly affects children and this will be the focus of this topic.

 History and exam